offbyone/ideas/content/old/general-thoughts/in-other-news-2.md

 CMPT204: Algorithms.
 Apparently, for all of the numerical misordering, 204 is essentially a continuation of 272.
 As i've said in conversations with my classmates, 272 is the heart of computer science, and as i see it, 204 is the computer side of 272.
 This course matters, and it matters a lot.
 When i've finished it, i will be more clear on how to do some of the tasks that await me in my personal IDE project.

 CMPT229: Machine architecture is the engineering course for CompSci.
-Here's the circuits, here's how to speak in binary, etc\...
+Here's the circuits, here's how to speak in binary, etc...
 A requirement, but not my cup of tea.
 Luckily, the prof is Nick, and Nick's a lot of fun.

 CMPT291: The meat and potatoes course.
 If i forgo a master's degree, this course is probably going to be the one that makes the most difference in my wage when i leave school.
 Databases are everywhere, and right now, everyone needs to know how to use them.
 Sadly, that's all this course teaches.
 Me, i'd rather be learning how to *write* databases :)